LED Glow After Dark: What’s Happening When They’re Off?

 • Parallel cable routing

-To produce white light usually blue light emitting diodes are used with an additional luminescent layer (phosphor layer).
+To produce white light, blue light-emitting diodes are used with an additional luminescent layer (phosphor layer).
 Depending on the semiconductor material used, the luminescent layer can store a certain amount of energy in the form of visible light for a certain period of time.
 According to its wattage this leads to the afterglow effect from a few seconds to several minutes.

 Afterglow of LED driver